 What is one thing I should have asked which I didn’t?

 “Do you travel with the artist?

 “When I first got into PR I really thought that a Tour Publicist would be going on tour with the artists to help out with the press.
 I learned quickly that’s only with major superstars and may be an outdated concept with today’s technology.
 One exception to this rule is that major festivals do need their Publicists on-site.”

 If you could describe in one word what makes you successful, what would it be?

 “Efficient.
 The music industry is a big, fast, ever-changing world.
 With PR, we have to change or lose relevancy.
 Sometimes the same local magazines, blogs and even local TV shows won’t be there the next time I come around to pitch an artist.
 We have to be on it.”

 “Definitely the Stones!”

-Andrea Faulk is a Tour Publicist with the Mitch Schneider Organization.
-She has worked on campaigns for The Mowgli’s, Slash, Babymetal, Korn, Brian Setzer, Yes, PiL, Warped Tour, and the Classic Rock Awards.
+Andrea Faulk is a Tour Publicist with the Schneider Rondan Organization.
+She began her career as a Music Blogger and Executive Assistant before getting promoted to a full-time Publicist role at SRO.
+She has worked on campaigns for Evanescence, The Mowgli’s, Slash, Babymetal, Korn, Brian Setzer, Yes, Heart, PiL, 311, Warped Tour, and the Classic Rock Awards.